Laci21/mimica/MIMICA_HACKATHON_PLAN.md

 - Document when to use LLM mode versus scripted runs and whether/when to show the Playwright prototype.
 - Script a concise 5–7 minute story: problem, personas and TKF, coding agent improving the UI, and measurable before/after experience changes.
 - Include concise troubleshooting notes so anyone on the team can operate the demo and recover from common issues during the hackathon.

+#### 11. (Stretch) Explore direct Cursor integration instead of copy/paste

+- Goal: replace the “copy to Cursor” step with a **one-click “Apply in Cursor”** action if the Cursor API allows it.
+- Investigate whether the Cursor API can:
+  - Receive a generated report or patch (for example, from `lib/tkf/export.ts` and the export modal), and
+  - Apply changes to files in an open Cursor workspace.
+- If feasible, prototype a button in the lab UI that:
+  - Calls the Cursor API directly instead of copying to clipboard.
+  - Updates files so the demo operator can see the changes without manually switching to Cursor.
+- Treat this as an exploratory stretch: it may not be practical in time or may not fit the hackathon constraints.